inivekin/abosa/abosa.typ

 that winds cannot pass by this way and with waves crashing all the same, to revel in the brutal spray.
+I run a trial of research
+with cables untied from oxbow, on powerlines by which I perch, prepared for fateful winds to blow.
 Strength for mountain sutures I feign, nor can I hold the waves at bay, but I have never felt more sane